ATOMScience-org/AMPL/README.md

     NN model specific parameters:
      - "lr": "loguniform|-13.8,-6.9", (learning rate)
      - "ls": "uniformint|3|8,512", (layer_sizes)
+        - The number between two bars (|) is the number of layers, namely 3 layers, each one with 8~512 nodes
      - "dp": "uniform|3|0,0.4", (dropouts)
+        - 3 layers, each one has a dropout range from 0 to 0.4

 3. Run hyperparameter search in batch mode or submit a slurm job.